NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Solution

-This typically occurs when there is a network failure between Cloudflare and your origin, and/or a firewall refused to allow our connection.
+This typically occurs when there is a network failure between Khulnasoft and your origin, and/or a firewall refused to allow our connection.
 Ensure your network and firewall configurations are not interfering with load balancing traffic.

 ---